 Armament and sensors

-The Turkish LST will be armed with two OTO Melara 40mm Fast Forty single naval gun mounts, two Mk15 Phalanx close-in weapon systems (CIWS), and two machine guns on remotely controlled stabilised mounts.
+The Turkish LST is armed with two OTO Melara 40mm Fast Forty single naval gun mounts, two Mk15 Phalanx close-in weapon systems (CIWS) and two machine guns on remotely controlled stabilised mounts.

-The amphibious ships will feature a Smart Mk2 3D air/surface search radar, AselFLIR 300D EO director, torpedo countermeasures systems and a laser warning receiver.
-The sensors and weapons aboard the vessel will be controlled by Genesis CMS.
+The amphibious ships feature a Smart Mk2 3D air/surface search radar, AselFLIR 300D EO director, torpedo countermeasures systems and a laser warning receiver.
+The sensors and weapons on board the vessel are controlled by Genesis CMS.

 Propulsion of Turkish LSTs

-The LST vessels will be powered by four 2,880kW main diesel engines, driving two controllable pitch propellers through twin shafts.
-The ships will also integrate a 500kW bow thruster and four 785kW diesel generators with a power management system (PMS).
+The LST vessels are powered by four 2,880kW main diesel engines, driving two controllable pitch propellers through twin shafts.
+The ships also integrate a 500kW bow thruster and four 785kW diesel generators with a power management system (PMS).